unixdev/async-to-sync/middleware/README.md

 ### Multiple instances

 How will multiple instances work?
-Simple, we are sending the replyUrl to the backend.
-The backend (CPS) will send the reply request to that URL, which is the URL of the instance that sent the request.
+Simple, we are sending the `replyUrl` to the backend.
+The backend will send the reply request to that URL, which is the URL of the instance that sent the request.

 ## No need for Redis or other queues